lechemmy/FireReg/README.md

 - View a list of staff currently in the building
 - View logs of entry and exit events
 - API endpoint for RFID tag readers to register entry/exit events
+- Automatic exit of all cards at 23:00 daily
 - Dark and light theme support

 ## Requirements